 All Wovar frame fixings are 10 mm thick.
 The lengths vary from 100 to 180 mm.
 You choose the right length by multiplying the thickness of your beam by 2.
 So you mount a beam of 50 mm thick with frame fixings 10 x 100 mm.

 How do I mount a beam to the wall using the Wovar frame fixings?

-First you determine at which points of the beam you want to attach frame fixings.
-Spread the fixings evenly over the beam with a distance of approximately 50 cm.
-Drill all the way through the beam with an 11mm hardwood drill bit.
+First, you determine at which points of the beam you want to attach frame fixings.
+Divide the fixings evenly over the beam, with a distance of approximately 50 cm between the individual fasteners.
+Drill all the way through the beam with an 11 mm hardwood drill bit.
 Then hold the bar in the desired position.
-Dot the wall with our 12 mm thick SDS-plus hammer drill to pre-drill the frame fixings in the right place.
-For sturdiness it is important that the frame fixing is nicely anchored in the solid stone.
+Use a 12 mm thick SDS-plus hammer drill bit to pre-drill the frame fixings in the right place.
+For sturdiness, it is important that the frame fixing is nicely anchored in the solid stone.

 With a 50 mm thick beam, a frame fixing 10x100 mm is inserted into the wall for 50 mm.
 Add 10 mm to this.
 In total, you drill a hole with a drilling depth of 60 mm.

-An frame fixing is a set consisting of a fixing with a screw.
-You can hammer this screw into the fixing with a hammer, today the name hammer fixing.
+A hammer fixing is a set consisting of a wall plug with a screw.
+You can hammer this screw into the fixing with a hammer, hence the name hammer fixing.
 At Wovar you will find the hammer fixings under frame fixings.